chmerdon/GradientRobustMultiPhysics.jl/docs/src/userdata.md

 ```

-## Actions
+## Action

-Actions are used by [Assembly Patterns](@ref) and consist of an action kernel plus some additional infratructure.
+Actions are used by abstract user-defined PDEOperators and consist of an action kernel plus some additional infratructure.
 To generate an action from an action kernel works via the following functions.

 ```@docs
 Action